jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 This document is presented "as-is" with no warantee expressed or implied.

-This document defines how the PCI 2.3 specification is implemented on the Amiga PCI.
-It is not a substitute for the PCI Local Bus Specification or the Motorola MC68040 user manual.
-It is expected the reader has reviewed and understands the tenants of the PCI Bus as defined in the PCI Local Bus Specification, Rev 1.3, and the Motorola MC68040 user manual.
+This document defines how the PCI 2.3 specification may be implemented on a Motorola MC68040 or MC68060 based Amiga.
+It is not a substitute for the PCI Local Bus Specification or the relevant Motorola user manuals.
+It is expected the reader has reviewed and understands the tenants of the PCI Bus as defined in the PCI Local Bus Specification, Rev 2.3, and the relevant Motorola user manuals.

 **Conventions**

 1) Signals are presented as bold font, such as **_FRAME** or **_TA**.
-2) A leading underscore (_) is used to indicate a signal is active low.
+2) A leading underscore (**_**) is used to indicate a signal is active low.
 3) Examples of bus data are italicized, such as *DATA0* or *ADDRESS1*.
 4) A bus's most significant bit will be listed first and least significant last.
 For example, [31..0] indicates bit 31 as the most significant bit.
 Zero is the least.
 Thus, [31..0] indicates a little endian device.
 The opposite will be true for a big endian device.
 5) Hex values are presented with a leading $ (dollar sign) and a space inserted every 4 characters for clarity.
 6) Amiga PCI refers to this specification or any implementation of this specification, in part or whole.
+7) CPU refers exclusively to the Motorola MC68040 or MC68060 processors, unless otherwise specified.

 **Authors**